minvws/gfmodules-coordination/docs/processes/localize_health_data.md

 ## Summary

-This process enables healthcare professionals to use their EPD to localize the health data of a certain patient based on their BSN.
+This process enables healthcare professionals to use their EPD to localize health data of a certain patient based. on their BSN.

 ## Process overview